daddou-ma/buffer-publish/CONTRIBUTING.md

   Whenever possible, import the variables from [bufferapp/ui](https://github.com/bufferapp/ui/tree/master/src/components/style).
 Do not import the variables from buffer-components.

 2. **Adding a component:**
-    Follow the decision diagram: https://share.buffer.com/yAu2Jl98.
+    Follow the decision diagram: [https://share.buffer.com/yAu2Jl98](https://share.buffer.com/yAu2Jl98).

-3. **Updating code:**
-    ...**Changes in component from bufferapp/ui library:** Default to implement the changes in bufferapp/ui instead of overriding styles or functionality in Publish.
+3. **Updating code, changes in component from bufferapp/ui library:** Default to implement the changes in bufferapp/ui instead of overriding styles or functionality in Publish.

-    ...**Changes in component from buffer-components library:** Ask yourself if it's worth the time.
+4. **Updating code, changes in component from buffer-components library:** Ask yourself if it's worth the time.
 If there's already a similar bufferapp/ui component, default to replacing it.

 In case of doubt, ask another engineer or the designer for feedback regarding the best approach.